craig-ludington/blobber/FUNCTIONAL-SPEC.md

 Blobber does not provide client authentication.
 Instead, it relies on network firewall rules and the like to restrict access to specified clients.

 #### HTTP API
 The HTTP API doesn't require anything special to use.
 It's a typical REST API.
-In addition to the BlobClient, we've also used curl, wget, and Chrome.
+In addition to the Blobberclient, we've also used curl, wget, and Chrome.

 The URL for Blobber depends on your configuration, so for simplicity's sake we'll just use "http://example.com/blobber" as the base URL in our examples.